k88hudson/git-flight-rules/README.md

 If you want to check out the other default configs which ```git push``` can take, visit the documentation for Git at https://git-scm.com/docs/git-config#git-config-pushdefault

-If you do not want to change the git configuration, you can also use:
+If you do not want to change the configuration, you can also use:

 ```sh
 $ git push -u <remote> HEAD